sristikundu1/Fashion-Brand-Website/README.md

 - This website is a Fashion and Apparel based website.
 - There are 6 brands.
-- Clicking each brand show the user all available products .
+- Clicking each brand show the user all available products of that brands .
 - Click in the details button user can see all the details information of that products.
 - user can add the product in the cart from details page.
 - user can add add products in the add product page.